 In-country farms represent a different challenge.
 If the purpose of an in-country farm is to prevent documents and files from residing in locations outside a political boundary, we do not recommend crawling content over the WAN.
 A search index contains at least fragments of the crawled content.
 Furthermore, a temporary copy of each document is downloaded to the search farm for processing.
 Therefore, a central farm that crawls an in-country farm includes a copy of the data in that in-country farm.
 If this is against company policy, we recommend that you use Remote SharePoint result sources instead.
 With this configuration, search results can include content from an in-country farm and content continues to reside only on the local farm, unless a user downloads a copy to their local computer.

-The one scenario in which crawling content over WAN connections is allowed is with a hybrid deployment in which an on-premises SharePoint Server farm is used to crawl content in an Office 365 Dedicated farm (O365-D) and provide search services to that farm.
-With the Office 365 Dedicated subscription plan each customer environment is placed on a dedicated server farm.
-Crawling the Office 365 dedicated farm provides a single relevancy-ranked set of results for the two environments.
-The dedicated Office 365 environment differs from the multi-tenant Office 365 environment.
-For hybrid environments that include the Office 365 multi-tenant environment, crawling the multi-tenant environment is not possible and the recommendation is to provide centralized search by using remote result sources.
+The one scenario in which crawling content over WAN connections is allowed is with a hybrid deployment in which an on-premises SharePoint Server farm is used to crawl content in a Microsoft 365 Dedicated farm (O365-D) and provide search services to that farm.
+With the Microsoft 365 Dedicated subscription plan each customer environment is placed on a dedicated server farm.
+Crawling the Microsoft 365 dedicated farm provides a single relevancy-ranked set of results for the two environments.
+The dedicated Microsoft 365 environment differs from the multi-tenant Microsoft 365 environment.
+For hybrid environments that include the Microsoft 365 multi-tenant environment, crawling the multi-tenant environment is not possible and the recommendation is to provide centralized search by using remote result sources.